Shelley Rohde

 Gillian Shelley Mary Rohde (17 May 1933 – 6 December 2007) was a British journalist and author.
 She was best known in North West England as a reporter and presenter on Granada Reports, but she is more widely remembered as the biographer of the artist L. S. Lowry.

 Early life

-She was born Gillian Shelley Mary Hall, on 17 May 1933, in Paddington, England, her parents being a scriptwriter father and an actress mother.
+Rohde was born Gillian Shelley Mary Hall, on 17 May 1933, in Paddington, England, her parents being a scriptwriter father and an actress mother.
 Shelley took the surname of her mother's second husband, the pilot Douglas Rohde.
 She was largely brought up by her maternal grandmother, Patricia Reardon.

 The path to adulthood led through Nottinghamshire.
 There had been many schools, and Shelley had contrived to be expelled from some.
 When she left school at 16, it was with no qualifications, and this was to impart a certain drive to her career.

 Career

 She secured her first job on the Nottinghamshire Free Press before gravitating to London and joining first The Star and later the Daily Express.
 The Express sent her to the Soviet Union, where at age 21 she became the first female foreign correspondent in Moscow.
 From her years in Moscow, not only did she learn Russian, but served as interpreter for the press when the Soviet leaders Nikita Khrushchev and Nikolai Bulganin made their official visit to London in 1956.

 Still only a young woman, she was a witness to the events of the Hungarian Revolution of 1956.
 Her coverage of it is mentioned in James Michener's book The Bridge at Andau, in particular an incident where journalists waiting at the bridge to interview fleeing refugees heard a baby crying.
 Risking a bullet, Rohde crossed the bridge to help the baby and family to safety.

 In the 1960s she moved north to Manchester as chief feature writer for the Daily Mail and from there joined Granada Television, which gave her scope as a presenter of programmes and commentator of the local scene, chat host and debating chair, becoming a personality in her own right.
 She was a forceful personality, but generally treated her interviewees with sympathy and visibly entered into their enthusiasms and quirks.
 She had a memorable laugh.
 It was a mix of style that drew on the pioneering skills of the foreign correspondent and the knack of the local journalist in bringing out the interest in the lives of our neighbours.